Unsourced Random Access: A Comprehensive Survey: URA over Fading Channels

 Most URA schemes in the literature consider direct links between all the users and the BS; however, in certain environments, the direct link between some users and the BS may be blocked or significantly attenuated.
-In these cases, one solution can be employing RIS, a promising technology that can furnish the URA system with high spectral efficiency and energy savings.
-Specifically, a passive RIS equipped with many low-cost passive elements, which can intelligently tune the phase-shift of the incident electromagnetic waves, and reflect them in a desired direction without any amplification, can improve the efficiency of the network by enabling line-of-sight paths between the transmitters and the receivers in problematic environments with many blocking obstacles \cite{Yan2020Passive,Wu2019Intelligent}.
-The authors in \cite{Ahmadi2023RIS,Shao2022reconf} show that the use of RIS can improve user connectivity in URA by creating high-quality links between the BS and the users.
+In these cases, one solution is to employ RIS, a promising technology that can furnish the URA system with high spectral efficiency and energy savings.
+Specifically, it has been shown that a passive RIS equipped with many low-cost passive elements, which can intelligently tune the phase-shift of the incident electromagnetic waves, and reflect them in a desired direction without any amplification, can improve the efficiency of a URA system by enabling line-of-sight paths between the transmitters and the receiver in problematic environments with many blocking obstacles \cite{Yan2020Passive,Wu2019Intelligent}.
 More specifically, the RIS-based schemes in \cite{Ahmadi2023RIS,Shao2022reconf} operate in two phases.
-In the first phase, called the RIS configuration phase, the BS detects the active pilots and estimates their respective channel coefficients, using which the BS suitably selects the phase shifts of the RIS elements.
-In the second phase, called the data phase, transmitted messages of active users are decoded using SIC-based decoders.
-The RIS-based URA solution in \cite{Ahmadi2023RIS} outperforms the one in \cite{Shao2022reconf}, with a power saving of up to 10 dBm.
-This improvement is due to the employment of a slotted transmission structure, which reduces the interference, and a more suitable metric in the RIS design in \cite{Ahmadi2023RIS}, where the overall phase-shift matrix is obtained by minimizing the decoding error probability, in contrast to maximizing the minimum channel gain among active users for the RIS design in \cite{Shao2022reconf}.
-The authors improve the RIS design metrics of \cite{Ahmadi2023RIS} in \cite{Ahmadi2024RIS} and obtain some bounds on its performance.
+In the first phase, known as the RIS configuration phase, the BS detects the active pilots and estimates their respective channel coefficients, using which the BS suitably selects the phase shifts of the RIS elements.
+In the second phase, known as the data phase, the transmitted messages of active users are decoded using SIC-based decoders.
+The RIS-based URA solution in \cite{Ahmadi2023RIS} outperforms the one in \cite{Shao2022reconf}, with a power savings of up to 10 dB.
+This improvement is due to the employment of a slotted transmission structure, which reduces the interference, as well as a more suitable metric in the RIS design in \cite{Ahmadi2023RIS}, where the overall phase-shift matrix is obtained by minimizing the decoding error probability, in contrast to maximizing the minimum channel gain among active users for the RIS design in \cite{Shao2022reconf}.
+The authors enhance the RIS design metrics presented in \cite{Ahmadi2023RIS} and further improve upon them in \cite{Ahmadi2024RIS}, obtaining bounds on the system performance.